-world, but it has its advantages: it causes you to try to constantly stitch it together.
 My Romani Gypsy background gave me a wealth of

-experience, strength, knowledge, and understanding, and a coping
+experience, strength, and understanding, a coping

 received hardly any schooling, mostly due to my Asperger's and motor dyspraxia - which doesn't